sczghost/Credit-Card-Fraud-Detection-Using-ML/README.md

 This project was developed as part of the **MBA Final Project** at **Birla Institute of Technology, Mesra (Noida Campus)** under the guidance of *Mrs. Pramila Joshi*.

----

-✨ *If you like this project, don’t forget to ⭐ star the repo!*

----

-Do you also want me to **write a `requirements.txt` file** for your GitHub repo so it’s fully ready to run?